philiplb/CRUDlex/docs/api/ServiceProvider.rst

         :returns: string[] a list of all available entity names

+    .. php:method:: getEntitiesNavBar()

+        Getter for the entities for the navigation bar.

+        :returns: string[] a list of all available entity names with their group

     .. php:method:: getTemplate(Container $app, $section, $action, $entity)

         Determines the Twig template to use for the given parameters depending on